ulsa/javawordgraph/README.md

 // @BEGIN_VERSION GATHER_WORDS_WHITESPACE
 Step Gather Words, Whitespace
 -----------------------------
 Back to the real business problem.
 In the test method comments, you can see the Clojure equivalents of the tests.
-I have added them there because I think that they are more readable than the Java test code, and that they convey the essence of the tests quite clearly.
+I have added them there because I think that they convey the essence of the tests quite clearly.

 Write a function that extracts words from a string, splitting words on whitespace.
-Note that there is a main method that you can run on any text file of choice, like this README.md file for example.
+Note that there is a main method that you can run on any text file of choice, like for example the file mary.txt in the project root.
 // @END_VERSION GATHER_WORDS_WHITESPACE

 // @BEGIN_VERSION GATHER_WORDS_PUNCTUATION